-* In this scenario, custody and parenting time arrangements will be laid out in the divorce decree.
-As stated above, this can be negotiated by the parties and ultimately agreed to, or it can be ordered by a judge if the parties can’t agree.
+In this scenario, custody and parenting time is laid out in the divorce decree.
+As stated above, this can be agreed by the parties.
+Otherwise, it is ordered by a judge if the parties can’t agree.

 Situation 2: An unmarried couple has a minor child and the child has no established legal father.

-1) establish that he is the legal father and to
+- Establish that he is the legal father and

 Situation 3: An unmarried couple has a minor child.
 The child has an established legal father, but the father has no custody rights.

-(Note: A signed Recognition of Parentage or genetic testing will establish him as the legal father, but neither will give him any custody or parenting time rights.)
+A signed Recognition of Parentage or genetic testing will establish him as the legal father, but neither will give him any custody or parenting time rights.

 This third situation commonly arises in two types of cases:

-* In either of these two cases, the father must establish his custody rights in court.
+In either of these two cases, the father must establish his custody rights in a Court proceeding.
 This custody proceeding can also influence the father’s future child support obligation.
-If the parties can’t agree to custody and parenting time, the court again will look to “the best interests of the child” to make the final decision.
+If parents can’t agree, the Court again will look to “the best interests of the child” to make the final decision.

-2. Family court judges have a lot of discretion in these cases.
+- Family court Judges have a lot of discretion in these cases.

-4. Parents need to provide many facts to support their custody proposal.
+- Parents need to provide many facts to support their side.

-5. Custody may be awarded based on an agreement of the parties or, if the parties can’t agree, custody will have to be decided by a judge.
+- Custody may be awarded based on an agreement of the parties or, if the parties can’t agree, custody will be decided by a Judge.